xuanyu233/CS543-F18-HW-Reflection/CS543_HW1_Reflection.md

 #### uniform and attribute
 - They are two ways to send data to GPU
 - uniform data remains unchanged for every shader until you change them. attribute are different data for each shader.
-- This this:
+- Think this:
-    - Whay in our start code, int the file vertex1.glsl.
+    - In our start code, in the file vertex1.glsl.
 Why `vPosition` is declared as vec4 instead of vec4[], because our data is actually an array ?
     - Answer: Shaders are program runs in Graphics Card, they runs in parallel at the same time.

 #### Change Color using fragment shader
-You already know how to pass an matrix to vertex shader using glGetUnfiromLocation, and glUniformMatrix4fv, this is shown in slides.
+You already know how to pass a matrix to vertex shader using glGetUnfiromLocation, and glUniformMatrix4fv, this is shown in slides.
 You shouldn't miss that.
 So why not pass some uniform data to fragment shader which changes when you hit keyboard C. The syntax is same, only difference is that based on the data type you send. choose different glUniform function.
 For example using glUniform1i if you just send an integer to shader.

 ### Program Structure and callback function
 Think this: